nuejs/nue/packages/www/docs/why-nue.md

 # The UNIX of the Web

 Web development became complicated.
 Hundreds of packages, gigabytes of dependencies, hours of configuration before writing a single line of code.
 We forgot that it doesn't have to be this way.

 Nue brings back the fundamentals: HTML for structure, CSS for design, JavaScript for logic.
 But taken to their absolute peak with modern capabilities.

 ## How web development should work

-**Content sites:** Write Markdown, add layouts, deploy.
-No build tools, no framework lock-in.
+**Instant start** - Create `index.html` or `index.md` and you're running.
+No setup, no configuration, no waiting.

-**Single-page apps:** Write HTML with reactive expressions.
-Add business logic in pure JavaScript.
-Style with a design system.
+**Single-page apps** - Write semantic HTML with reactive expressions.
+Import business logic from pure JavaScript modules.
+Let your design system handle presentation.

-**Backend:** Standard Request/Response APIs that work locally and on the edge.
-No platform-specific adapters.
+**Content sites** - Front pages, documentation, blogs, marketing pages.
+Write Nuemark content, add layout modules for structure, trust your design system for consistency.

+**Universal hot reload** - Content, CSS, layouts, data, components, server routes, configurations.
+Save and watch the browser update instantly.

-**Full stack:** Everything works together in 1MB.
-Content sites, SPAs, server routes, databases, hot reload.
+**Complete system** - Content sites, SPAs, server routes, backend models.
+Everything integrated in 1MB with zero dependencies.

-One tool.
-Zero dependencies.
-Complete system: The UNIX philosophy applied to web development.
+One tool, complete control.
+The UNIX philosophy applied to web development.

 ## The kitchen sink problem